sunbuny/transport/README.md

 A simple middleware like ros to communicate between nodes, using zeromq and protobuf.
 This project is modified from orsf's disc_zmq.

+CAUTION:

+The project currently build and complied in window.

 ref:

 [ros_with_zeromq](http://po-jen.github.io/design/articles/ros_with_zeromq.html)